Akash-Nayak/hackfest/move2kube/exercise-3-customizations/exercise-3b-starlark-based-transformers/README.md

     ```

 1. We will use the starlark based custom transformer given [here](https://github.com/konveyor/move2kube-transformers/tree/main/add-custom-kubernetes-annotation).
-We will copy it into the `customizations` directory.
+We already have it in the `customizations` directory in this exercise.
     ```console
     $ ls customizations/add-custom-kubernetes-annotation/
     ```